lawrencemcdaniel-dot-com/html/diamonddragon.us/wp-content/plugins/events-calendar-pro/readme.txt

 == Changelog ==

+= [4.5.2] 2018-12-19 =

+* Tweak - Ensure that recurrence rule types use their plural form when appropriate in the Events block [117441]

+= [4.5.1] 2018-12-13 =

+* Feature - Added new recurring event marker element for Event Date Time block [112827]
+* Tweak - Improved default yearly recurrence rule options to be more intuitive [118123]
+* Fix - Adjusted recurrence options in the Event Date Time block to prevent confusion with overlapping elements [118605]
+* Fix - Updated the code responsible for generating recurring event tooltips so it does not interfere with the result of calls to tribe_events_template_data() [119263]
+* Fix - Set fallback to default timezone if event timezone is not valid for Countdown Widget
+* Fix - Corrected an issue where a single instance of a recurring events redirected to the series /all page [118815]

 = [4.5] 2018-11-29 =

 * Feature - added recurring events support to the Events Date Time block
 * Feature - added default content support to the Organizer and Venue blocks
 * Feature - any configured Additional Field now has a corresponding block in the block editor
 * Feature - added option to Additional Fields settings to include configured fields blocks on new events by default
-* Tweak - exclusion rules and now called exceptions when configuring recurring events in the block editor
+* Tweak - exclusion rules are now called exceptions when configuring recurring events in the block editor
 * Fix - Style regression for series end element with gutenberg style override
 * Tweak - Changed views: `blocks/additional-fields/checkbox`, `blocks/additional-fields/dropdown`, `blocks/additional-fields/radio`, `blocks/additional-fields/text`, `blocks/additional-fields/textarea`, `blocks/additional-fields/url`
 * Language - 2 new strings added, 50 updated, 0 fuzzied, and 0 obsoleted